Hospice Private Nursing

 Difficulty completing familiar tasks

-Another sign of Alzheimer’s disease and other dementia is difficulty completing familiar tasks.
-This can affect the ability to perform routine tasks that require concentration or critical thinking, such as:
+Another sign of Alzheimer’s disease symptoms and other dementia is difficulty completing familiar tasks.
+That can affect the ability to perform routine tasks that require concentration or critical thinking, such as:

 • Having trouble driving to a familiar location, such as your home, workplace, or doctor’s office.